The training secret key to Ighalo's early Man Utd success | Goal.com

 United would have to ask for special permission to extend his current deal due to the extenuating circumstances but there is still hope over a potential permanent deal.

-Ighalo would love a permanent move to his boyhood club and Solskjaer has suggested it could be a possibility with the club looking for reinforcement up front when the transfer window opens.
+Ighalo would love a permanent move to his boyhood heroes and Solskjaer has suggested it could be a possibility with the club looking for reinforcements up front when the transfer window opens.
 But with the current climate his future is uncertain.

-But, one thin is for sure, he has already made quite an impression in his first few weeks in M16.
+But, one thing is for sure, he has already made quite an impression in his first few weeks in M16.